ptrstn/dotfiles/README.md

 ### Automatic Installation

 To automate the installation process, you can use the `setup.sh` script.
-This script will symbolically link the contents of the `bin` directory into your `~/.local/bin`, copy the `.bash_aliases` file to your `~/.bash_aliases` and source it in your `~/.bashrc`.
-It safely skips the files that already exist.
+This script will symbolically link the contents of the `bin` directory into your user-specific bin directory, which is determined from your `PATH` variable.
+It symbolically links the `.bash_aliases` file to your `~/.bash_aliases` and sources it in your `~/.bashrc`.
+It also safely skips the files that already exist.

 ```bash
 chmod +x setup.sh